 - Households aged 25-44 are the most likely to own smart home devices, with 71% penetration in that age group (Statista, 2025).

 - Homeowners are 2.3 times more likely than renters to own smart home devices (Parks Associates, 2024).
-Our renter-friendly smart lock guide addresses this gap.
+Our renter-friendly smart lock guide addresses this gap with picks like the August Wi-Fi Smart Lock.

 - Households with children are 34% more likely to adopt smart home technology than child-free households (Parks Associates, 2024).